Antifungal medicines are used to treat fungal infections, which most commonly affect your skin, hair and nails.

 - whether the antifungal medicine may interact with other medicines you may already be taking

 - whether your antifungal medicine is suitable to take during pregnancy or while breastfeeding – many are not suitable

 You can also check the patient information leaflet that comes with your antifungal medicine for more information.

 Side effects of antifungal medicines

-Your antifungal medicine may cause side effects.
-These are usually mild and only last for a short period of time.
+Antifungal medicines may cause side effects.
+These are usually mild and do not last long.